metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_definition_v1alpha1_manifest.md

 - `comp_def` (String) CompDef specifies the definition used by the component that the referent object resident in.
 If not specified, the component itself will be used.
 - `host` (String) VarOption defines whether a variable is required or optional.
+- `load_balancer` (String) LoadBalancer represents the LoadBalancer ingress point of the service.
+If multiple ingress points are available, the first one will be used automatically, choosing between IP and Hostname.
 - `multiple_cluster_object_option` (Attributes) This option defines the behavior when multiple component objects match the specified @CompDef.
 If not provided, an error will be raised when handling multiple matches. (see [below for nested schema](#nestedatt--spec--vars--value_from--service_var_ref--multiple_cluster_object_option))
 - `name` (String) Name of the referent object.
 - `optional` (Boolean) Specify whether the object must be defined.